linuxmint/captain/README.md

 Captain replaces gdebi (which wasn't actively maintained upstream) and apturl (which wasn't actively maintained and was specific to Ubuntu).

+# Usage

+To install a .deb file:

+`captain file.deb` or double-click the .deb file.

+To install a package from the repositories:

+`captain apt://pkgname` or `xdg-open apt://pkgname`.

 # TODO

 - make captain compatible with Debian by switching away from mint-common.aptdaemon*

 * This requires aptdaemon to be forked and ported to Debian.